 policies and procedures for age-appropriate health monitoring, which describe whether such monitoring will be performed by the provider or, if not, how the provider will seek to ascertain relevant health information.
 Such policies and

 procedures must include a requirement that an individual's refusal to provide access to such information be documented in the case record;

 All necessary releases of information are obtained and included in the case record as a part of the development of the initial treatment plan.
 The person’s health record documents any advance directives related to treatment and crisis planning.
-If the person receiving services does not wish to share their preferences, that decision is documented
+If the person receiving services does not wish to share their preferences, that decision is documented.

 policies and procedures for screening for substance use or problem gambling;

-policies and procedures ensuring that all required data regarding SUD treatment services is accurately and timely reported to the OASAS Client Data Systems in a form and format prescribed by the Office;
+policies and procedures ensuring that all required data regarding SUD treatment services is accurately and timely reported to OASAS Client Data Systems in a form and format prescribed by OMH and OASAS;

 policies and procedures ensuring that a reasonable effort shall be made to obtain records from prior recent episodes of treatment;